Joe Thompson (footballer): Rochdale

 At the start of the 2010–11 season, Thompson started the season well when he set up the only goal of the game, in a 1–0 win against Barnsley in the first round of the League Cup.
 However, Thompson continued to be involved in the first team, as he soon found himself rotating in and out of the starting line–up, as well as, facing his own injury concern.
 In early–February, Thompson suffered a thigh injury while training and missed nine matches as a result.
 But he made his return to the first team from injury against Hartlepool United on 25 March 2011, coming on as an 85th-minute substitute, in a 2–0 loss.
 Following this, Thompson scored his first goal of the season, in a 2–0 win against Southampton on 11 April 2011.
 He then scored his second goal of the season, in a 3–2 win against Carlisle United on 23 April 2011.
 At the end of the 2010–11 season, Thompson went on to make thirty–four appearances and scoring three times in all competitions.
 For his performance, he was named Dale Dragons Young Player of the Season.

 At the start of the 2011–12 season, Thompson found his playing time, mostly coming from the substitute bench.
 After being sidelined for a month due to his fitness concern, he made his return to the first team against Aldershot Town in the third round of the League Cup on 20 September 2011, coming on as a 71st-minute substitute, in a 2–1 loss.
 However, his return was short–lived when Thompson suffered a thigh injury and was out for almost three months.
-It wasn't until on 31 December 2011 when he made his return from injury, starting a match and played 69 minutes before being substituted, in a 0–0 draw against Walsall.
+It was not until on 31 December 2011 when he made his return from injury, starting a match and played 69 minutes before being substituted, in a 0–0 draw against Walsall.
 Following this, Thompson found his playing time, coming from the substitute bench for the rest of the 2011–12 season.
-It wasn't until on 14 April 2012 when he scored his first goal of the season, in a 3–2 win against Exeter City.
+It was not until on 14 April 2012 when he scored his first goal of the season, in a 3–2 win against Exeter City.
 However, Thompson was unable to help Rochdale avoid relegation after the club lost 2–1 to Chesterfield.
 At the end of the 2011–12 season, he went on to make twenty–one appearances and scoring once in all competitions.